GoblueAZ77/spelljs/README.md

 This small project does an important thing - it checks that the variables in your code are meaningful, easy to read, and correct.
-It is, of course, an ambitious task, but with a few of assumptions this can be done.
+It is, of course, an ambitious task, but with a few assumptions this can be done.

 So, the assumptions: